Forex brokers get compensated for providing trading services to traders. This compensation is through different trading fees and charges.

 There are over 60 FX pairs in there.
 So use the “search bar” at the top right of the table for easy and quick navigation.

-How to Choose a Low Spread Broker in the UK
+How to Choose a Low Spread Broker in Australia

 In the previous section, we covered how you can check a broker’s spread.
 This is a major factor to consider when choosing a low spread broker.
 However, that is not the only factor you should look into.
 In this section, we cover the other important factors.